Bernard Laporte

 Bernard Laporte (born 1 July 1964) is a rugby player, coach and former French Secretary of State for Sport.
 From 1999 to 2007, Laporte was the head coach of the France national team.
 In 2011, he became the head coach at Toulon, after Philippe Saint-André became the new national team coach.
 He was previously the coach at Stade Français.
 He was the first fully professional head coach of France.
 Laporte was president of the French Rugby Federation from December 2016 to January 2023.

 Playing career

 Laporte played rugby union at scrum-half and won the French Under-21 championship with UA Gaillac in 1983 and then again in 1984, in which he was captain.
-Seven years later he captained Begles-Bordeaux to the French championship.
+Seven years later he captained Begles-Bordeaux to the French championship (won the title in 1991).

 Early coaching roles

 Laporte's first coaching role was in the early 1990s, when he was assistant coach of the Stade Bordelais University club between 1993 and 1995.
 He took over at Stade Français in 1995, who were in the third division at the time.
 He took them right up to the first division in three seasons, winning the respective championships.
 The club were crowned champions of France in 1998, when they defeated USA Perpignan 34–7 at Stade de France.